Home >

 post

-...he must be accounted the most evil man who ever lived, of whom we have detailed knowledge, without any redeeming qualities whatsoever. --Paul Johnson, 'The Human Race', The New Criterion, November 2006, p.
-13
+...he must be accounted the most evil man who ever lived, of whom we have detailed knowledge, without any redeeming qualities whatsoever. --Paul Johnson

 Anyone not taking account of the nation's leader during the decades of the Communist era will risk a myopic view of world events. --Philip Ward